kimmobrunfeldt/eink-weather-display/README.md

 * Always visible and doesn't light up the hallway during evening / night -> e-Ink display.
 * Primarily for our use case, but with reusability in mind.
 For example custom location and timezone (some [tests](render/src/utils/utils.test.ts) too).

+**2023 UPDATE:** Battery lasted roughly 4 months, when updating the screen 6 times a day.
+Updating the screen more times a day ended up making the UX better.
+The information is always recent enough.
+When updating only once in the morning, I sometimes ended up checking the latest weather status from a phone app later during the day.

 **Challenges:**

 * Battery life.